• 11+ English & Maths: ISEB, public school entrance exams and pre-test

 • 13+ English: ISEB and public school entrance exams

 • (I)GCSE English Language: Edexcel, CIE, AQA, OCR, WJEC

 • (I)GCSE Spanish: Edexcel, CIE, AQA, OCR, WJEC

 • A-level Spanish: Edexcel, CIE, AQA, OCR, WJEC

-• English as a foreign language from Beginner - Advanced level
+• English as a foreign language from Beginner - Advanced level (incl.
+IELTS)

 I have taken part in extensive training with Keystone and have a great understanding of the syllabus for 11+ English and Maths.
-For these pre-tests, I recommend building up a thorough knowledge of the syllabus and focussing as much as possible on comprehension, grammar and cloze procedure and mental arithmetic and word problems.
+For these pre-tests, I recommend building up a thorough knowledge of the syllabus and focusing as much as possible on comprehension, grammar and cloze procedure and mental arithmetic and word problems.
 I use a variety of activities to target the time pressured nature of the tests and problem solving.